 - The Excipients database has been used to expand an internal guide for studies in dogs.
-A query was run to return all excipients that had been used in dogs, and the XML report format used to export this in an easy to read format.
+A query was run to return all excipients that had been used in dogs, and the XML report format was used to export this in an easy-to-read format.

 - The database has been used to provide recommendations on the use of excipients for in vivo studies.
 UCB have an internal vehicle working group that work on this and describe their work in this poster.